MikroElektronika/mikrosdk_click_v2/clicks/buck3/README.md

 ## Examples Description

-> Demo application checks the status of the device and the voltage.
+> This example demonstrates the use of Buck 3 click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Configuring clicks and log objects.
-> Settings the click in the default configuration.
+> Initializes the driver and configures the click board.

 ```c
 void application_init ( void )